(225 ILCS 15/3)

 function under the direct supervision, order, control and full professional

-corporation, partnership or association from contracting with a licensed
+corporation, professional limited liability company, partnership, or association from contracting with a licensed

 health care professional to provide services.